Watch for "Cam" mining on 10 Mile Creek on History Channel's "YUKON GOLD"!

 No Name Resources owns all 242 grouped Claims, the Water License and Land-use Permits.
 No Name also owns the camp and all of its accessories.

 The intension of No Name is to continue operating and pulling gold out for the next several years.
 It has been brought to our attention that there are several parties that are interested in purchasing the property.
 We are open to this possibility and are willing to negotiate.
-The asking price for the property for the last several years has varied quite a bit based on the assets which have been bought and sold as well as the increasing price of gold.
+The asking price for the property for the last several years has varied quite a bit based on the assets which have been bought and sold as well as it is dependant on the price of gold.